GovTechSG/seed-documentation/faqs/general-faq.md

 <details>
   <summary>Why was my device blocked due to a malware alert in CrowdStrike?</summary>
   Your device will be blocked if you have malware alerts on CrowdStrike.
   No action is required from you.
-The SEED team will review your ticke, and your device will be unblocked after the assessment is completed.
+The SEED team will review your ticket, and your device will be unblocked after the assessment is completed.
   Please <a href="https://go.gov.sg/seed-techpass-support"> raise a support request </a> if you are not unblocked automatically.
 </details>